 No matter what they say, I reply “Awesome,” and I turn to the room and ask if there’s anyone else who values the same.
 There’s always at least one.
 Then I ask, “Would you be willing to work with [the first questioner] on that?”
 I haven’t had someone say no yet.

-Then I address the entire room and say, “This community now has a Congress for Education.”
+Then I address the entire room and say, “This community now has a ministry of education.”

 It’s that simple.
 The biggest mistake communities could make at this foundational stage is overthink things.

-So, action step Numero Uno: Form a congress for every aspect of your community that you feel is vital.
+So, action step Numero Uno: Form a ministry for every aspect of your community that you feel is vital.

 - media (journalism)

-Cool little tip: People can be a part of more than one congress.
-If there is something you value, it’s likely important for you to be a part of the congress that supports that value.
+Cool little tip: People can be a part of more than one ministry.
+If there is something you value, it’s likely important for you to be a part of the ministry that supports that value.

-Once you have a congress formed, just commit to meeting regularly.
+Once you have a ministry formed, just commit to meeting regularly.
 It doesn’t have to happen every week.
 This could be monthly, biweekly, or weekly…